 - University of Louisville, McConnell Center – Teacher Scholars Program

 Important skills I want to teach my students

 I want students to be curious.
-I want them to understand people, events, and time periods from the past that help determine the society/culture they live in.
-Knowing the foundation will help students to grow and build in their knowledge of why things are what they are.
+I want them to understand people, events, and time periods from the past that help determine the society/culture they live in now.
+Knowing the foundation will help students to grow and build their knowledge of why things are what they are.
 I want students to know history is constantly evolving and growing over time.